peter88213/nv_it/docs/help/tree_context_menu.md

 >
 > Select the *Personaggi* root node to set the status for all characters.

+### ${Highlight sections with this viewpoint}

+Highlights the sections that are narrated from the viewpoint of the selected character.

+### ${Highlight related sections}

+Highlights the sections to which the selected character, location, or item is related.

 ## Plot lines context menu entries

 ### Aggiungi Trama